CortexDeveloper/ecs-messages/README.md

 ### Unique Messages

 Message can be marked as ***unique***.
 In this case you cannot post another one message if same type already active.<br/>
 This feature might be useful for different cases.
-Lets say, you want to inform player that magic portal is opened now.<br/>
+Let's say, you want to inform your teamate that magic portal is opened for 30 seconds.<br/>
-Gameplay systems can try to post this message more than once for .
-But message-command marked as ***unique*** won't be posted twice in row.
+You post event by clicking some buttom.
+What will happen if start spamming it?
+A lot of duplicates of event would be posted.<br/>
-Check code examples to discover more detailed explanation how it works.<br/>
+Event marked as ***unique*** won't be posted twice in row and prevents this kind of situtations.<br/> Check code examples to discover more detailed explanation how it works.<br/>

 ## Code Examples